 The Hop on Hop off tourist bus makes a stop at the castle and is a great option if you’re planning on going on the bus tour.

 You can also come by car, however, parking can be expensive and busy.
-There is reduced price parking at NCP’s Edinburgh Castle Terrace car park.
-You will need to validate the parking token at Edinburgh Castle’s audio booth.
-Unsurprisingly there is no special discounted parking in August.
+NCP’s Edinburgh Castle Terrace car park is about a 10 minute walk to the castle.

 Where to buy tickets to Edinburgh Castle

 We strongly recommend that you buy your tickets in advance online.
 You will save both time (no queueing to purchase tickets) and you’ll save money (about £2 per ticket).
 You’ll be allocated a specific time slot for your visit.

-Alternatively you can buy a 5 day or 14 day explorer pass which will give you access to all Historic Scotland sites over a 5 day or 14 day period (click on link above to get full details).
+Alternatively you can buy a 7 day explorer pass which will give you access to all Historic Scotland sites over a 7 day period (click on link above to get full details).
 This is definitely worthwhile if you’re planning on visiting several Historic Scotland sites during your visit.

 You might also want to purchase a special skip-the-line ticket that includes a guided tour by clicking here or by checking availability below!

 What are Edinburgh Castle’s Opening Hours?